dairoot/diskcache/README.md

 	cache.LPush(cacheKey, "xx2")
 	cache.LPush(cacheKey, "xx3")

+	// Returns the length of the list stored at key cache.LLen(cacheKey)

 	// Removes and returns the first element of the list cache.LPop(cacheKey)

 	// Removes and returns the last element of the list cache.RPop(cacheKey)

-	// Returns the length of the list stored at key cache.LRange(cacheKey, 0, 3)
+	// Returns elements within the specified interval in the list cache.LRange(cacheKey, 0, 3)

 	// Increment the integer value of a key by one cache.Incr(cacheKey)

 }
 ```